NaserJamal/stopwatch/README.md

 Feel free to modify the color schemes, add more inspirational quotes, or adjust the timing intervals to suit your preferences.
 The code is well-commented and easy to understand for developers of all levels.

 ## Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](insert your GitHub issues link here) if you want to contribute.
+Feel free to check [issues page](https://github.com/NaserJamal/stopwatch/issues) if you want to contribute.

 ## Author
-[Your Name]
+[Naser Jamal]

 ## License
 This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.